coderkarthiko/Numerical-Stuff/README.md

 C++ implementations of various numerical algorithms (mostly from Linear Algebra).

 ## determinant.cpp
-Finding determinant of an N * N matrix in O(N^3) using Gaussian elimination.
-Determinant is trace of the matrix in row echelon form.
+Finds determinant of an N * N matrix "A" in O(N^3) using Gaussian elimination. det(A)=tr(U) where U is upper triangular form of A.

 ## inverse.cpp
-Finding inverse of an N * N using Gauss-Jordan elimination.
+Finds inverse of an N * N matrix using Gauss-Jordan elimination.

 ## linear_solver.cpp
 Solves Ax = y by computing (A^-1)(yT).
 Basic stuff.